Elemend/Vein-Miner-Unified/README.md

 The commands in the 1.14- and 1.15-Version detect the items that drop from the mined Blocks and read its ID.
 I do this to spare a whole load of commands and a lot of function files.
 This shrinks the filesize but is also a potential source of errors, since the Blocks need to drop what they would do in the Vanilla Game (without any additional datapacks).
 If you have a datapack that changes Block-loot-tables then things could break.

-# Updated 29.03.2020
+# Updated 04.04.2020

-Added the 1.15 Version here as well.
-New Advancement Background: gray concrete.
+Added all the missing tools to this.
+Now every tier works.